USAP Definitions, Rules and Guidelines

 What is the definition of a Parkour-Only gym as opposed to a Multi-Use facility?

-For the purposes of USAP member insurance, a parkour-only gym is defined as one that DOES NOT offer traditional gymnastics or cheer.
-Insurance underwriters industry-wide have determined that the risk of liability is greater when the disciplines of parkour and traditional gymnastics or cheer are taught side by side.
+For the purposes of USAP member insurance, a Parkour-only gym is defined as one that DOES NOT offer traditional gymnastics or cheer.
+Insurance underwriters industry-wide have determined that the risk of liability is greater when the disciplines of Parkour and traditional gymnastics or cheer are taught side by side.
 Parkour-only gyms may still hold classes in other disciplines, such as yoga, capoeira or other forms of martial arts or dance, though those activities will not be covered by USAP member insurance.
-So called "Ninja" or "Obstacle Course" training, if conducted according to USAP code of conduct, would be considered a practical application of Parkour training, and therefore would be covered.
+So called "Ninja" or "Chase Tag" training, if conducted according to USAP code of conduct, would be considered a practical application of Parkour training, and therefore would be covered.
 Under no circumstances does USAP member insurance cover "Cross Fit" training.

 Does USAP member insurance cover “open gym”?

-Yes, provided that it is a structured and well-supervised parkour-specific open skills session with competent trainers, rather than a free-for-all.
-(IMPORTANT: Please not trampoline guideline section below.)
-It is essential that any and all drop-in students not formally enrolled in your regular classes be required to attend at least one basic safety class prior to their first open gym with serious consequences for those who do not observe safe practices, including permanent expulsion from your facility.
+Yes, provided that it is a structured and well-supervised Parkour-specific (NOT Gymnastics) open skills session with competent trainers, rather than a free-for-all.
+(IMPORTANT: Please note trampoline guideline section below.)
+It is essential that any and all drop-in students not formally enrolled in your regular classes be required to attend at least one basic safety class prior to their first open gym spelling out serious consequences for those who do not observe safe practices, including permanent expulsion from your facility.
 These people are not only endangering themselves, but also their fellow students AND YOUR BUSINESS.
 Another serious potential liability arises in a multi-use (gymnastics) facility where multiple disciplines are being practiced in the space at the same time with participants going back and forth between them at will as this could result in multiple claims in case of an accident.

 Does USAP insurance cover outdoor training?